-I am an Assistant Professor in the Department of Medical History and Bioethics at the University of Wisconsin–Madison.
-I’m also affiliated with the Department of History, and am a member of the Steering Committee for the Holtz Center for Science and Technology Studies.
+I am an Associate Professor in the Department of Medical History and Bioethics at the University of Wisconsin–Madison.
+I’m also a member of the History of Science, Medicine, and Technology (HSMT) program in the Department of History, and a member of the Steering Committee for the Holtz Center for Science and Technology Studies.

 I completed my PhD in Cornell’s Department of Science and Technology Studies, and was a postdoctoral research fellow in the Social Studies of Medicine department at McGill University.
 In 2018/2019, I was a fellow in residence at the Radcliffe Institute for Advanced Study at Harvard University.

 At UW–Madison, I direct the Health and the Humanities undergraduate certificate program, and teach courses in science and technology studies, biology and society, and history of science.
 I have won numerous awards for my undergraduate teaching, including the Dorothy and Hsin-Nung Yao Award for Excellence in Undergraduate Teaching from the Department of History.